Installation

 You will need to create new ones with the names above and set their value to the full path to the certificate file.

 Add the locally cloned project directory to your path so you can directly use the batch file or shell script.
-In Windows this would be adding "C:\openc3-project" to the PATH.
+In Windows this would be adding "C:\cosmos-project" to the PATH.
 In Linux you would edit your shell's rc file and export the PATH.
 For example, on a Mac add the following to ~/.zshrc: export PATH=~/cosmos-project:$PATH.

 Run openc3.bat run (Windows), or ./openc3.sh run (linux/Mac).